Camada8/mandragora/README.md

 ## ⚙️ Installation

-To install it simply use this command inside your project's folder:
+To install it simply use this command inside your Fiber project folder:

 ```bash
 go get -u github.com/Camada8/mandragora